wayneng1998/wayne-portfolio/docs/projects.md

 # Projects

 Below are a few representative projects.
-More code and write‑ups can be linked from GitHub.
+Some code and write‑ups can be linked from GitHub.

+### Android ASR/OCR Translator App

+*Stack:* Kotlin, Android, SQLite

+Kotlin Android app that has Speech-to-Text/Image-to-Text functions while having language translations too.

+---

 ### AI Chatbot for Customer Service